Edited by: Keri Stooksbury

 Money: Standalone ATMs are located in Terminals 1, 4, 5, and 7.
 Other terminals have Travelex foreign currency ATMs.
 All terminals offer currency exchange services.

-Luggage: Bags can be stored with Accommodations Plus International in the arrivals hall of Terminal 4.
+Luggage: Bags can be stored with Accommodations Plus International in the arrivals hall of Terminals 1 and 4.
 Terminal 5 offers luggage wrapping services on the departure level, and Terminal 8 offers bag storage with Meegan Services in the arrivals area.

 JFK Important Phone Numbers